WP-API/docs/using-the-rest-api/frequently-asked-questions.md

 ## Can I disable the REST API?

-You should not disable the REST API, because doing so would break future WordPress Admin functionality that will depend on the API being active.
+You should not disable the REST API, because doing so will break WordPress Admin functionality that depends on the API being active.
 However, you may use a filter to require that API consumers be authenticated, which effectively prevents anonymous external access.
 See below for more information.

 ## Require Authentication for All Reque&#8203;sts